Common Factors / Contextual Model

 Wampold & Imel (2015); Norcross & Lambert (2019)

-Not a therapy but the most important meta-framework in the field.
+Not a therapy but the framework most often invoked to explain why bona fide therapies with very different rationales produce such similar outcomes.
 Argues that what therapies share (alliance, empathy, expectations, ritual) accounts for more variance than what distinguishes them.

 Conditions